stolostron/multicluster-global-hub/doc/disconnected_environment/README.md

       name: <image-pull-secret>
     registries:
       - mirror: <mirror-image-registry>
-        source: <image-will-be-overridden-by-mirror>
+        source: <source-image-registry>
   ```

 By configuring the above, a label and an annotation will be added to the selected `ManagedCluster`.
 This means that the agent image in the cluster will be replaced with the mirror image.
-  - Label: `open-cluster-management.io/image-registry=Namespace.ManagedClusterImageRegistryName`
+  - Label: `open-cluster-management.io/image-registry=<namespace.managedclusterimageregistry-name>`
-  - Annotation: `open-cluster-management.io/image-registries`
+  - Annotation: `open-cluster-management.io/image-registries: <image-registry-info>`

 ## References
 - [Mirroring an Operator catalog](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.11/html-single/operators/index#olm-mirror-catalog_olm-restricted-networks)